t4d-gmbh/using-git-in-academia/CONTRIBUTING.md

    4. Part: [Git and Science](https://github.com/t4d-gmbh/git-and-science)

 1. Follow the contribution guide in the respective Repository up to the creation of a Pull Request.
-1. [Create an issue](https://github.com/t4d-gmbh/using-git-in-academia/issues/new) here in the parent repository, with the link to the Pull Request you had opened in one of the chapters and a short description of why you think it would make sense to include these changes in this course.
+1. [Create an issue](https://github.com/t4d-gmbh/using-git-in-academia/issues/new) here in the parent repository, with the link to the Pull Request you had opened and a short description of why you think it would make sense to include these changes in this course.

 ---